zeux/volk/README.md

 The above example use `add_subdirectory` to include volk into CMake's build tree.
 This is a good choice if you copy the volk files into your project tree or as a git submodule.

-Volk also supports installation and config-file packages.
+volk also supports installation and config-file packages.
 Installation is disabled by default (so as to not pollute user projects with install rules), and can be enabled by passing `-DVOLK_INSTALL=ON` to CMake.
 Once installed, do something like `find_package(volk CONFIG REQUIRED)` in your project's CMakeLists.txt.
 The imported volk targets are called `volk::volk` and `volk::volk_headers`.

-## No device prototypes
+## Configuration

+By default, volk is compiled as a C library and exposes all Vulkan function pointers as globals.
+This can result in symbol conflicts if some libraries in the application are still linking to Vulkan libraries directly.
+While generally speaking it's desirable to not mix & match volk with direct usage of Vulkan - for example, mixed usage means the application still links directly to Vulkan libraries and will fail to launch if Vulkan is not available on the user's system - it's possible to enable `VOLK_NAMESPACE` CMake option (or `VOLK_NAMESPACE` define when building volk manually), which places all volk symbols into `volk::` namespace.
+This requires compiling `volk.c` in C++ mode, which happens automatically when using CMake, but doesn'trequire any other changes.

-Device level functions can be hidden by defineing `VOLK_NO_DEVICE_PROTOTYPES`.
+Device level functions can be hidden by defining `VOLK_NO_DEVICE_PROTOTYPES`.
 When using `volkLoadInstaceOnly` and `volkLoadDeviceTable` the device level functions are never loaded and when not used correctly would trigger a runtime error.
-By hiding the device prototypes mistakes can alreayd be checked by the compiler.
+By hiding the device prototypes mistakes can be checked by the compiler.

 ## License